apache/iceberg/format/spec.md

 Scan predicates are also used to filter data and delete files using column bounds and counts that are stored by field id in manifests.
 The same filter logic can be used for both data and delete files because both store metrics of the rows either inserted or deleted.
 If metrics show that a delete file has no rows that match a scan predicate, it may be ignored just as a data file would be ignored [2].

 Data files that match the query filter must be read by the scan.

-Note that for any snapshot, all file paths maked with "ADDED" or "EXISTING" may appear at most once across all manifest files in the snapshot.
+Note that for any snapshot, all file paths marked with "ADDED" or "EXISTING" may appear at most once across all manifest files in the snapshot.
 If a file path appears more then once, the results of the scan are undefined.
 Reader implementations may raise an error in this case, but are not required to do so.

 Delete files that match the query filter must be applied to data files at read time, limited by the scope of the delete file using the following rules.